 Wisdom.
 The word keeps coming back to me in various ways.
 I read it in books.
 I hear it in the whisper of my heart.
 What does it mean to be wise?
 How do you make wise decisions?
-What to...
+What to say or what not say to someone.
+What to do or what not to do....
 Continue Reading →

 ... is to serve all.
 Tea quotes are definitely one of my favourite things in the world.
 I bet you that if the sound of music would have been written in the 21th century, there would have been a line in 'My favourite things' about quotes on the labels of tea bags.
 A week ago I wrote about the wonderful moments of having to think about nothing else but a musical on tv and a cup of tea.
 Another reason why I like tea.
 In that sense, tea serves the purpose of serving me a little moment a happiness.